Peg Leg Porker

 Burns Original BBQ

 Overall Rating and is it worth a visit: 8.5/10.
 They are worth a visit, especially if you’re already in the neighborhood.
 Burns has some solid ribs for very reasonable prices.
 Besides being mentioned on several barbecue blogs and rankings as a Houston institution, I was particularly drawn to this location as Anthony Bourdain had made several visits here as well, starting back in June 2003 when he hit the BBQ Triangle of Houston, Kansas City, & North Carolina and again when we revisited with rapper Slim Thug in June 2016 on his last show Parts Unknown.
-Once again, Tony didn’t disappoint with his recommendations as this place is everything you would expect from an old-school historic rib joint.
-Admitidly, this was my last stop along my BBQ tour of Texas and I was starting to get a little burnt out after 8 visits over 3 days, so I only kept my order to the ribs, but I will be back to try the other offerings as soon as I can
+Once again, Tony didn’t disappoint with his recommendations, as this place is everything you would expect from an old-school historic rib joint.
+Admittedly, this was my last stop along my BBQ tour of Texas, and I was starting to get a little burnt out after 8 visits over 3 days, so I only kept my order to the ribs, but I will be back to try the other offerings as soon as I can

 Date Visited: 1/30/2021